Read This First

 Prompt 3: Comment on the intrinsic dangers contained in a position based on subjective perceptions rather than objective statistics.

-The anchors here are One criticism of CRT has been that there appears to be no metric to, Criticism of CRT’s Lack of Metrics for Measuring Progress or Success, and Arguments for a Colorblind America.”
-Critique the solutions he.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep One criticism of CRT has been that there appears to be no metric to, Criticism of CRT’s Lack of Metrics for Measuring Progress or Success, and Arguments for a Colorblind America.”
+Critique the solutions he in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This middle step prepares color-blind.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.